 5. Uncommon Vocabulary and phrases

 The vastness of the Korean vocabulary is frequently a source of contention among learners.
-This is because there aren’t many common words between Korean and English, aside from a few words like sauna, radio, and so on.
+This is because there aren’t many common words between Korean and English, aside from a few words like sauna, radio, etc.

 Korean has borrowed some English and other language loan words.
-Still, most of them have a different meaning than the original English word.
-And as well as Korean-influenced pronunciation.
+Still, most have a different meaning than the original English word and a Korean-influenced pronunciation.

 Konglish is also prevalent and refers to the variety of English unique to Korea.
 Sadly, this isn’t a standard version and has many errors, and many learners fail to learn the “proper” English.